 - When you lack abundance (romance, friendships, meaning), you gain some (or fabricate it) by living on line.

-We have no business living on line.
+We have no business living on line, so we had to reign it in.
 For our brief stint in the Instagram abyss as food/travel bloggers, our #1 endeavor each and every day was to make everybody feel like a somebody.
 Social media is a feelings game with words like "positivity" floating around, it throws participants into two camps: either feeling great or feeling bleak about oneself and the gap between the haves and have nots is only growing wider.
 Knowing this, we treated each and every person with dignity, respect and relevance.
 I guess it was easy for us.

-Case in point, we were nominated for the UK Blog Awards and in that very moment, we found out who nominated us and we immediately nominated them back and then voted for them.
+Right before resigning our role, we were nominated for the UK Blog Awards, and in that very moment, we found out who nominated us and we immediately nominated them back, and then voted for them.
 We are thrilled to announce that our nomination won (Travel Like A Cheiff) which is vastly more rewarding than winning ourselves.
 It's the 'pay it forward' and 'service to others' mentality that makes life worth living.

-On the bright side, there are a few legit influencers in the world like Zoe Bowker, an actual person (and good friend) adding value, getting deals and driving traffic, but If you're uploading things just to get people to like you or those things, it's time to question your purpose in life.
+Indeed there are many legit "influencers" in the world like Zoe Bowker, an actual person (and sweet friend) adding value, getting deals and driving traffic.

 The most rewarding thing we gleaned from our time on Instagram was meeting new, rational, emotionally-sound people who we could then go and meet in person on the other side of the world - there are a handful of them, but they're like unicorns - so good luck in your pursuit.
 Actually, we've made it easy and rounded them up below.